Enterprise-CMCS/macpro-mako/docs/docs/services/email.md

 LAUCH NOTE!!!
 The defined email addresses have been stored as om/default/emailAddressLookup in the production account, with om/production/emailAddressLookup overwriting those email addresses with the test email addresses.
 Delete the om/production/emailAddressLookup before the real launch deploy (you can also edit the environment variables after the lambda is built).

 ### Test accounts
 There are gmail accounts created to facilitate email testing.
 Please contact a MACPro team member for access to these inboxes.
+At this time, there is only one available email inbox.
 - mako.stateuser@gmail.com - a state user account  - does have an associated OneMAC login
-- mako.cms.osg@gmail.com - default value for the OSG Inbox - does not have an associated OneMAC login
-- mako.cms.chip@gmail.com - default value for the CHIP Inbox - does not have an associated OneMAC login
--

 ### Templates
 The email services uses the serverless-ses-template plugin to manage the email templates being used for each stage.
 To edit the templates, edit index.js in ./ses-email-templates.
 Each template configuration object requires: